Dannyfsp/sorting_algorithms/README.md

 A readme on Sorting algorithms and Big O project given by ALX.

-The tasks to this project is being solved on by Aghogho Bogare and Moses Erhinyodavwe
+The tasks to this project are being solved on by Aghogho Bogare and Moses Erhinyodavwe

 Learning Objectives:
 At the end of this project, we are expected to be able to explain to anyone without the help of Google: